ADT-1 Filing

 3. Is ADT-1 required for the first auditor?

-Yes, ADT-1 is required for the first auditor, except in case of OPC where specific rules may apply.
+Yes, ADT-1 is required for the first auditor, however, in case of OPC, specific rules may apply.

 4. What are the penalties for non-filing of ADT-1?